CeeEffEff/mcp-examples/README.md

 by the Client

 Some examples of clients configurations within this repository are:
-- agent-web-interface/agent_config.py
+- `agent-web-interface/agent_config.py`
-- agent-cli/agent/agent.json
+- `agent-cli/agent/agent.json`
-- .continue/assistants and .continue/mcpServers
+- `.continue/assistants` and `.continue/mcpServers`

-cline also exposes some configuration somewhere.
+`cline` also exposes some configuration somewhere.

-#### Server
+#### Server 🏢
 An external program or service that exposes capabilities (Tools, Resources, Prompts) via the MCP protocol.

 Some examples of local Servers defined within this repository are:
-- mcp-sentiment-server: simple Gradio SSE MCP server with a sentiment-analysis tool (which is not very good)
+- `mcp-sentiment-server`: simple Gradio SSE MCP server with a sentiment-analysis tool (which is not very good)
-- fastmcp-util-server: modern fastmcp http-streaming MCP server with local util tools
+- `fastmcp-util-server`: modern fastmcp http-streaming MCP server with local util tools

 Some examples of external Servers defined within this repository are:
-- @modelcontextprotocol/server-memory: Knowledge Graph memory for an agent
+- `@modelcontextprotocol/server-memory`: Knowledge Graph memory for an agent
-- taskmaster-ai: Task management tool for agents
+- `taskmaster-ai`: Task management tool for agents

-### Capabilities
+### Capabilities 🎯

 MCP defines the following Capabilities:
-- Tools: Executable functions that the AI model can invoke to perform actions or retrieve computed data
+- **Tools**: Executable functions that the AI model can invoke to perform actions or retrieve computed data
-- Resources: Read-only data sources that provide context without significant computation.
+- **Resources**: Read-only data sources that provide context without significant computation.
-- Prompts: Pre-defined templates or workflows that guide interactions between users, AI models, and the available capabilities.
+- **Prompts**: Pre-defined templates or workflows that guide interactions between users, AI models, and the available capabilities.
-- Sampling: erver-initiated requests for the Client/Host to perform LLM interactions, enabling recursive actions where the LLM can review generated content and make further
+- **Sampling**: Server-initiated requests for the Client/Host to perform LLM interactions, enabling recursive actions where the LLM can review generated content and make further

-I think that ./continue best exhibits the configuration of these capabilities:
+I think that `./continue` best exhibits the configuration of these capabilities:
-- ./continue/mcpServers expose **Tools**
+- `./continue/mcpServers` expose **Tools**
-- ./continue/docs and various .md files in the repo act as **Resources** that provide context
+- `./continue/docs` and various `.md` files in the repo act as **Resources** that provide context
-- ./continue/prompts and ./continue/rules are **Prompts** that initiate and constraint, respectively, interactions with the AI models
+- `./continue/prompts` and `./continue/rules` are **Prompts** that initiate and constraint, respectively, interactions with the AI models

+---

-## Debugging
+## Debugging 🔍

 The following might be useful for debugging.

-### Activity Monitor
+### Activity Monitor 📊
 It is incredibly important to monitor your memory usage and adjust your prompts/models appropriately.
 Use the Activity Monitor program to view memory usage via the Memory tab.
-This also helps you to identify if any models are secretely running in the background.
+This also helps you to identify if any models are secretly running in the background.

-### VS Code Developer Console
+### VS Code Developer Console 📱
 Almost all interactions will be viewable via the Developer Console.
 In order to view debug logs, which contain extra information, click the dropdown at the top that says “Default levels” and select “Verbose”.
 To enable: